05sayanth05/docker-commands/README.md

 docker compose -f compose-file.yaml down
 ```

-This will remove the created network.
+This will remove the created network and the container(s).

 ### Dockerfile